jnolf/codeup-regression-project/READme.md

 ----
 ### 2. DESCRIPTION:

-This project will begin by acquiring the appropriate data from databases on the Codeup SQL server.
+This project will begin by acquiring the appropriate data from databases on the mySQL server.
 The data will then be prepared for exploration by dropping null entries and removing outliers so that the data is usable for a machine learning regression model.
 After the data is prepared that exploration phase will allow us to dive deeper and identify key drivers of tax value.
 This exploration will provide more knowledge of the data and initial question.

 ----
 #### INITIAL QUESTIONS: